IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/remote-data-operations.md

 # {Platform} {ComponentTitle} Remote Data Operations

-The Ignite UI for {Platform} `{ComponentTitle}` supports remote data operations such as remote virtualization, remote sorting, remote filtering and others.
-This allows the developer to perform these tasks on a server, retrieve the data that is produced and display it in the `{ComponentTitle}`.
+The Ignite UI for {Platform} `{ComponentName}` supports remote data operations such as remote virtualization, remote sorting, remote filtering and others.
+This allows the developer to perform these tasks on a server, retrieve the data that is produced and display it in the `{ComponentName}`.

 ## {Platform} {ComponentTitle} Remote Data Operations Overview Example